openthread/ot-docs/site/en/guides/border-router/docker/index.md

 ## Get the OTBR Docker image

-> Going forward, all steps apply to a supported platform, either the RPi or a Linux machine.
+> Note: Going forward, all steps apply to a supported platform, either the RPi or a Linux machine.

 Get the OTBR Docker image by pulling it directly from the [OpenThread Docker Hub](https://hub.docker.com/u/openthread/), or by cloning the OTBR repository